 - right with text wrap

-Here’s a flush left image with a new Thesis-style caption:
+Here’s a flush left image with an inline caption:

 To add this nifty caption style to your post, simply switch to the text editor, and then wrap your caption text like so:

 And here’s the same image from above with a default WordPress caption:

 And this next image is centered (also note that text does not/should not wrap around centered images):